 Have you heard of European electronic health records (EEHR) exchange format yet?

-In Europe, member states have primary responsibility over organising and delivering health services and medical care, and European Union policies and actions aim to compliment national efforts by supporting the modernisation of the health infrastructure and improve efficiency of the health system as a whole.
+In Europe, member states have primary responsibility over organising and delivering health services and medical care, and European Union policies and actions aim to complement national efforts by supporting the modernisation of the health infrastructure and improve efficiency of the health system as a whole.

 Health data comes in various forms and currently there is no standardised approach on how to manage it, which raises various challenges on a national as well as a pan-European level.
 If we add various languages as well as different levels of digital maturity into the picture, it just adds even more layers of complexity to the matter!

-Therefore, the plan is to monitor the cross-border interoperability of electronic health record systems and identify incentives for adopting the EEHR exchange format widely across the EU as well as continue financing projects that can lead to large-scale improvements.
+Therefore, the plan is to monitor the cross-border interoperability of EHR systems and identify incentives for adopting the EEHR exchange format widely across the EU as well as continue financing projects that can lead to large-scale improvements.
 What we know so far about the exchange format is that it will be based on open standards and uptake will rely on voluntary adoption of the industry and the entire ecosystem.

 Current cross-border health data exchanges are based on voluntary cooperation between member states and currently limited to two use cases: Patient Summaries and ePrescriptions, with a handful of countries involved.
-Hopefully, adopting the EEHR exchange format in the future can give a much needed boost to improve interoperability and extend the scale of the cross-border data exchanges at a much larger scale.
-In addition to the use health data within healthcare settings, the impact for public health, research and innovation could be game changing.
+Hopefully, adopting the EEHR exchange format in the future can give a much-needed boost to improve interoperability and extend the scale of the cross-border data exchanges at a much larger scale.
+In addition to the use health data within healthcare settings, the impact for public health, research and innovation could be game-changing.

 The world of health information and technology is evolving and so is HIMSS.
 Find out what's next for health and be part of the transformation at the HIMSS Global Health Conference & Exhibition.

 Originally published December 18, 2018, updated September 14, 2019